Welcome To HILLS COFFEE LAB

 Vision

-Develop professional skills to everyone involved in coffee supply chain by providing work- based training through offering coffee quality education in Coffee farming& coffee pre-harvest &harvesting& coffee post-harvest handling& processing& storage& marketing& transport& roasting &cupping mostly Quality evaluation best procedures at every stage of the supply chain the best way to improve the Quality of coffee.
+Develop professional skills for everyone involved in the coffee supply chain by providing work-based training.
+We focus on quality evaluation best procedures at every stage of the supply chain to improve the overall quality of coffee.

-To pave the way towards Economic growth, self-sufficient, sustainable environment and strong coffee communities
+To pave the way towards economic growth, self-sufficiency, a sustainable environment, and strong coffee communities.

 Mission

-Supporting Farmers, processors and producers to be competitive to the international market and to have a common language with buyers, roasters, baristas& final consumers by relating them to the international coffee quality standards& protocols and best practices
+Supporting farmers, processors, and producers to be competitive in the international market and to have a common language with buyers, roasters, baristas, and final consumers by relating them to international standards.

-Women and youth are empowered to join Hills coffee lab’s program to be the first to benefit the scholarship programs available
+Women and youth are empowered to join the Hills Coffee Lab program and are the first to benefit from available scholarship programs.

 Our Services